beyersmann-lab/beyersmannlab/content/publication/the-role-of-syllables-and-morphemes-in-silent-reading-an-eye-tracking-study/index.md

   - X. Schmalz
   - E. Beyersmann
 doi: ""
-publication: "*Quarterly Journal of Experimental Psychology*"
+publication: "*Quarterly Journal of Experimental Psychology*, 1–21"
 publication_short: ""
 abstract: German skilled readers have been found to engage in morphological and syllable-based processing in visual word recognition.
 However, the relative